BuptStEve/vuepress-plugin-demo-code/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: 'bug: your bug'
+title: 'bug: your bug...'
 labels: bug
 assignees: BuptStEve

 ---

+**Version**
+Version [e.g. 0.1.0]

 **Describe the bug**
 A clear and concise description of what the bug is.
+If applicable, add screenshots to help explain your problem.

 **To Reproduce**
 Steps to reproduce the behavior: